yomorun/yomo/README.md

 ## YoMo ![Go](https://github.com/yomorun/yomo/workflows/Go/badge.svg)

 YoMo is an open source project for building your own IoT edge computing applications.
-Based on YoMo, the development of可快速完成microservice architecture的工业App的开发，您的工业互联网平台将会充分发挥5G带来的低延时、大带宽的高通率优势 the low latency and **?** brought by 5G.
+With YoMo, you can speed up the development of microservices-based applications, and your industrial IoT platform will take full advantage of the low latency and high bandwidth brought by 5G.

 More info at [yomo.run](https://yomo.run/).